Sinucid/valuedator/README.md

 #### errorMessage
 An object with parameters to change the CSS styles of the input field associated with the value.
 Accepts 2 properties:
+> The first property can be passed one of two: "before" or "container".
+One of them will be selected, the priority of "before".

 ##### before
-CSS selector or HTMLElement, related to DOM element after that, a DIV will be added with an error message.<b>Required property</b>
+CSS selector or HTMLElement, related to DOM element after that, a DIV will be added with an error message.

-##### or
+**Required property**

 ##### container
 CSS selector or HTMLElement, related to an existing DOM element, inside which will be added a DIV with an error message.
+**Required property**
-You can use to collect all error messages by specifying in each validation object a reference to the same DOM element. (the "appendChild" method is used)<b>Required property</b>
+> You can use to collect all error messages by specifying in each validation object a reference to the same DOM element. (the "appendChild" method is used).

 ##### CLS
 String.
 Your own class that will be added to decorate the errorMessage element with an error.